 6.9.2.3 Data Repository

-The Data Repository is not expected to be standardized by 3GPP.
+The Data Management Framework is compatible with both a 3GPP defined Data Repository Function for ML/Analytics and Data Repositories that are not defined by 3GPP.

-Editor’s Note: Data repository is part of the Operator domain.
-Whether to be standardised or not is FFS.
+- If 3GPP defines a Data Repository Function for ML/Analytics, then to obtain data to store in the Data Repository, the Repository acts as a Data Consumer, and to retrieve data from the Data Repository Function, the Repository acts as a Data Source as depicted in Figure 6.9.2-1.
+In both cases 3GPP services are used.

+- If the Data Repository is not standardized by 3GPP, then it interacts as a Data Consumer or Data Source using services not defined by 3GPP (eg: services native to the Messaging Framework) as depicted in Figure 6.9.2.3-1 and Figure 6.9.2.3-2 and further described below.

+NOTE 1: Non-standardized means of storing and retrieving the data are not precluded (i.e. Data Repository that is not standardized by 3GPP).
+How NF(s) interact with the non-standardized Data Repository is out of scope of 3GPP and is up to implementation(s) not defined in this standard.

-As depicted in Figure 6.9.2.3-1, a Data Repository can appear as a Data Consumer.
+Figure 6.9.2.3-1 depicts a Data Repository appearing as a Data Consumer.
 The DCCF can manage requests and cancellations for the Data Repository in the same manner as it does for any Data Consumer.
 The DCCF may base its request to provide Data to the Data Repository on:

-- A request from another Data Consumer (e.g.: a NF) where the request indicates that the data should be stored in the Data Repository

-- A request from the Data Repository (acting as a Consumer) for data
+- A request from another Data Consumer (e.g.: a NF) where the request indicates that the data should be stored in the Data Repository .
+For example, 3PA can manage the routing (via the framework) of consumer’s request to the data repository.
+A request from the Data Repository (acting as a Consumer) for data

-NOTE: Data Repository can request for data to e.g. allow some pre-collection of data which can be used later on for analytics, based on network configuration.
+NOTE 2: Data Repository can request data to e.g. allow some pre-collection of data which can be used later on for analytics, based on network configuration.

 - Provisioned information of data to be archived in the Data Repository (e.g.: all AMF data requested by Data Consumers).

-Editor’s Note: How DCCF authorises the Consumers or Data Repository (acting as a Consumer) to receive the requested data is FFS.
+Authorization of a Data Repository acting as a Consumer is the same as that described for other Data Consumer authorization (see DCCF description above).

+NOTE 2: Additional authorization for Consumers to access data from a Data Source via the DCCF may be considered by SA3.

 Figure 6.9.2.3-1: Data Repository as a Consumer

 The Data Repository also acts as a Data Source for historical data that has been stored, as depicted in Figure 6.9.2.3-2.
 The Data Consumer may interact directly with the Data Repository (e.g.: for operations that require access to large volumes of data in a Data Repository), or via the Messaging Framework as depicted in the figure.
 In case of Communication directly between the Data Consumers and the Data Repository the messaging framework may forward links to the data to the data consumers.
 When the Messaging Framework is used, the DCCF coordinates requests for persistent data, treating the Data Repository like any other Data Source.
 The Data Repository, upon receiving a request for data, supplies it to the Messaging Framework.
-The interactions between the Messaging Framework and the Data Repository acting as a Data Source are outside the scope of 3GPP.
+For Data Repositories not standardized by 3GPP, the interactions between the Messaging Framework and the Data Repository acting as a Data Source are outside the scope of 3GPP.
+For Data Repositories standardized by 3GPP, an adaptor (RA, Repository Adaptor) may be used between the Messaging Framework and the Data Repository, e.g. similar to the DCCF adaptor.

 Figure 6.9.2.3-2: Data Repository as a Data Source